Cancer Symptoms in Men and Women: Early Warning Signs You Shouldn’t Ignore

 Trouble urinating- A swollen prostate may lead to difficulty peeing or frequent urination.
 If blood is in the urine, consult with your doctor.

-Vaginal bleeding or discharge- Check for periods if its happening normally or after periods, Endometrial cancer can make the uterus lining bleed even if you aren’t expecting.
+• Vaginal bleeding or discharge- Check for periods; is it happening normally or after periods?
+Endometrial cancer can make the uterus lining bleed even if you aren’t expecting.

-Gassy stomach or Belly pain- You may feel bloating, crampy, or acidity.
-See a doctor if your symptoms last for longer.
+• Gassy stomach or Belly pain- You may feel bloating, cramping, or acidity.
+See a doctor if your symptoms last longer.

 What are the causes associated with Cancer?

-Cancer is caused due to changes in the DNA, also called a mutation.
-Our DNA is packed in the cell and contains a set of information that tells the cell which functions to perform or not and how to grow, divide, and carry out other functions.
+Cancer is caused by changes in the DNA, also called a mutation.
+Our DNA is packed in the cell and contains a set of information that tells the cell which functions to perform or not, and how to grow, divide, and carry out other functions.
 Failure in any of these leads to uncontrolled division and causes cancer.

 What are the effects of genetic mutation?

-Uncontrolled cell division- A normal cell in our body knows when to divide and stop as its have full control of its metabolic machinery that controls its growth and division.
+• Uncontrolled cell division—A normal cell in our body knows when to divide and stop, as it has full control of its metabolic machinery that controls its growth and division.
 Cancerous cells lose control of that machinery, which leads to uncontrolled growth, leading to cancer formation.
-A mutation in the tumor suppressor gene means it allow cancerous cell to grow and divide rapidly.
+A mutation in the tumor suppressor gene allows cancerous cells to grow and divide rapidly.

-DNA repair- DNA repair system checks for any kind of error in our DNA when a cell divides and grows, a mutation in the DNA repair genes will not be able to fix those errors, leading cells to become cancerous.
+• DNA repair—The DNA repair system checks for any kind of error in our DNA when a cell divides and grows.
+A mutation in the DNA repair genes will prevent the ability to fix those errors, leading to becoming cancerous.

 What are the risk factors associated with Cancer?

-Here are some of the risk factors that are associated with a person these are:-
+Here are some of the risk factors that are associated with a person:

-Age- With age, the risk of getting cancer increases, as it takes decades for a cancer to develop.
-Most people who develop cancer are more than 65 or above, but it can still be diagnosed at any age.
+• Age—With age, the risk of getting cancer increases, as it takes decades for a cancer to develop.
+Most people who develop cancer are older than 65 or above, but it can still be diagnosed at any age.

 How to prevent it?

-Adopt a Healthy diet- A healthy diet will help you reduce the risk of cancer, like lean proteins, fruits, vegetables, and whole grains, Leave junk foods as it may contain some harmful ingredients that can increase risk of the cancer.
+• Adopt a Healthy diet- A healthy diet will help you reduce the risk of cancer, like lean proteins, fruits, vegetables, and whole grains.
+Leave junk foods, as they may contain some harmful ingredients that can increase the risk of cancer.

-Be physically active- Do regular exercise as it will help you to improve your fitness, stamina and also improves metabolism that prevent you from obesity, as obesity can increase risk of cancer too.
+• Be physically active- Do regular exercise, as it will help you to improve your fitness and stamina, and also improve metabolism, which prevents you from obesity, as obesity can increase the risk of cancer too.

 A keynote